edreamleo/ekr-site-pylint/README.md

-A repo based on site-customize/pylint, for my own private study.
+The repo exists in my site-customize/pylint folder, for my private study.